konst-aa/aoc2024/README.md

 ## Advent of Code 2024

-I'm using python or haskell this year
+I'm using python and haskell this year

 `./day.sh DAY` or `./all-days.sh`